Jump to topic

 - Reading glasses.
 If you do not have any problems with your distance vision, you may only need to wear glasses to read.

 - Bifocal or progressive glasses.
-If you also need distance vision correction, your eye doctor can prescribe lenses that combine your distance and reading prescription into one pair of glasses.
+If you also need distance vision correction, your eye doctor can prescribe lenses that combine your distance and reading prescription into one pair of eyeglasses.

 - Laser eye surgery.
 Similar to contact lenses, the surgeon can perform a monovision LASIK or PRK procedure to correct your vision.